22nd August 2019

 When the Surgery is Closed

-We will close for one afternoon a month for staff training.
-Please check with the Practice or on the Patient News page for dates.
+We will close for one afternoon a month for staff training from 1pm till 5pm on the dates below:

 Useful telephone numbers and links